Los Angeles Commercial Truck Accident Attorneys

 Call The Police

-Call (213) 473-3231 to report the accident to the local police.
-An official police report will help document the scene and establish fault.
+Call the local police.
+An official police report will help document the scene and provide relevant details for your case.
 Cooperate with the officers by providing accurate information about the accident and any injuries sustained.

 Document The Scene